nirbhaysinghnarang/Hindley-Milner-OCaml/README.md

 Then, you can load the code for the REPL into the toplevel by copying and pasting it into the toplevel, or by using the #use "filename.ml" directive to load it from a file.

-Once the code is loaded, you can start the REPL by calling the repl function, like this:
+Once the code is loaded, you can start the REPL by calling the repl function.

-Copy code
-# repl ();;
-The REPL will then prompt you for input, and you can enter expressions in the language that the REPL understands.
-The REPL will parse your input, infer the type of the expression, and print the inferred type.
+C